 Mental rotation tasks involve rotating mental representations of objects in your mind.

-Some of the leading researchers studying aphantasia have used MR tasks to gain a better understanding of how the visual processing system may differ in the brain of aphantasics, with surprising conclusions.
+Some leading researchers studying aphantasia have used mental rotation tasks to better understand how the visual processing system may differ in the brain of aphantasics, with surprising conclusions.

-Complete the following MR tasks and see for yourself, but keep in mind, MR tasks are not an identifier of aphantasia.
-These tasks are often paired with other measures like the Vividness of Visual Imagery Questionnaire (VVIQ) and the binocular rivalry (BR) paradigm when identifying aphantasia.
+Complete the following tasks and see for yourself, but remember that mental rotation tasks are not an identifier of aphantasia.
+These tasks are often paired with other measures like the Vividness of Visual Imagery Questionnaire (VVIQ) and the Binocular Rivalry paradigm when identifying aphantasia.

 Mental rotation tasks involve recognizing what an object may look like when viewed from other angles or when oriented differently in space.
 It is the ability to rotate mental representations of 2D or 3D objects and typically involves the following cognitive stages: